dannypsnl/plt-research/README.md

-# compiler researchs
+# PLT researchs

-This repository contains several PLT/Compiler related sub-projects that I created for learning these certain subjects.
+This repository contains several PLT related sub-projects that I created for learning these certain subjects.